Hderek22/hello-world/README.md

 # hello-world
 My Whiteboard:
 My name is Derek Hall.
-I am currently enrolled in Fintech Bootcamp at UNCC to in order to become a world renound Hacker! :-) Thank you for reading my readme file.
+I am currently enrolled in Fintech Bootcamp at UNCC to in order to become a world renound Hacker!
+Please don't tell amnyone

+:-)

+Thank you for reading my readme file.
 Have a wonderful day!